JIngzhiKao/me/set1/readme.md

 //The challenges i have in week 1 is testing and change environment.
-However, Mr ben is helpful to help me solve problems.